 06 of 08

 The Rio Grande Community Farm (RGCF) is a certified organic farm in Albuquerque which is run by the city of Albuquerque's Open Space division.
 The community garden is one facet of the farm and welcomes gardeners from beginner to expert.
-Run on two acres in the northwest corner of the Los Poblanos Open Space of the north valley, food grown in the community garden can go home with the gardener or be donated to a local food bank.
+Run on two acres in the northwest corner of the Los Poblanos Open Space of the north valley, the community garden lets gardeners bring home food grown here or donates the food to a local food bank.

 07 of 08